Anubhavagnihotrii/Java/README.md

 ## License

 This repository is open-source and available under the MIT License.
-Please review the [LICENSE](LICENSE) file for more details.
+Please review the [License.md](LICENSE) file for more details.

 Happy coding and learning Java! 🚀